jhryu0706/Blackthorne/README.md

 # How to use
+[adding new commodity data]
     1. Add files to new_data
     2. Run cleanfilename.py

-3. Run all_to_xl() in Phase.1 to get an excel file with sheets for each factor
+[seeing results for In-House Data or Phase1]
+    first open terminal and enter Python environment then run the following commands and choose function depending on the output you are looking for:

+    from Phase1 import __function name goes here__

+    1. separate factors:
+        factor1 -> run factor1():
+        factor2 -> run factor2():
+        factor3 -> run factor3():
+        factor4 -> run factor4():

+    2. to see all results:
+        run all_to_xl()

+[seeing results for PnL]

  # Errors/Notes
 [files with errors]
 GF starts 2001